SpartnerNL/Laravel-Excel/docs/import/calculation.md

 # Calculate formulas

-By default formulas inside the file are being calculated an a result will be returned.
-Inside `import.php` config you can change the default behaviour.
+By default formulas inside the file are being calculated and it's result will be returned.
+Inside `import.php` config you can change the default behaviour by setting `calculate` to the desired preference.

-If you want to enable/disable it per import, you can use `->calculate($boolean)`
+If you want to enable/disable it for a single import, you can use `->calculate($boolean)`

     // Enable calculation
     $reader->calculate();